dyozie/pivotal-hd-docs/content/getting-started/hawq.md

 ### DataSet

-We will use the [..] data set format for our HAWQ Samples
+We will use the [Retail Demo Dataset](https://github.com/PivotalHD/pivotal-samples/tree/master/sample-data) for HAWQ Samples.

 ## Exercises ##
 Exercises below cover the use cases we listed earlier with HAWQ instead of MapReduce